laxmivalsala/vanguard/README.md

   # Running API Tests

   - API Tests are available in the same project under package apiTest
-  - API tests in VanguardAPITest class can be run using junit
+  - API tests in VanguardAPITest class can be run using Junit
+  - API Tests are written using Restassured library

 # Important